aaron1729/RAG-chatbot/README.md

 python fastAPI server on port 8000.

-this project requires a `.env` file in the root, with _no_ sensitive content (so it's present in the repo). it also requires a `backend/.env`, which should look like:
+this uses a `.env` file in the root, with _no_ sensitive content (so it's present in the repo). it also uses a `backend/.env` file, which should look like:

 ```
 # SENSITIVE